joeypiccola/packer-vmware-templates/Readme.md

 # Packer Generated VMware Templates

 [Packer](https://www.Packer.io/) templates that can be used to create Windows virtual machine templates in VMware.
-As is, these templates will create a fully patched system with VMware Tools installed running PowerShell Version 5 for Windows Server 2008 R2 and 2012 R2.
+As is, these templates will create a fully patched system with VMware Tools installed running PowerShell Version 5 for Windows Server 2008 R2 Standard, 2012 R2 Standard and 2016 Standard.
 These Packer templates intentionally create vanilla systems.

 ## Use case